SlicerMorph/S_2019/Lab09_Auto3dgm/README.md

 ## How to install auto3dgm extension
 ### Install dependencies manually:
+0) Open Slicer and type in the python interactor

+            pip_install("scipy")
+            pip_install("mosek")

+If the above failed, do the following
 1) Open a terminal in your computer and type the following:
 - Mac: